faraguti/MSSQL-Server-Agent-Manual-Start/README.md

   > ** Replace <container-name> with your actual Docker container's name.**
   <img src="https://github.com/faraguti/MSSQL-Server-Agent-Manual-Start/assets/5418256/44a6db57-0b8b-426d-af5b-9a4d9880a8a9" height="90%" width="90%">

-Remember, in the containerized version of SQL Server, only jobs within SQL Server Agent are supported as maintenance plans are unavailable.

-Enjoy harnessing the power of SQL Server Agent in your Docker environment!

 <br></br>
 ### Step 5: Before / After